-Judge asked to intervene in union’s challenge of Seattle police reforms
+Judge asked to intervene in union’s complaint seeking bargaining in Seattle police reforms

 “Throughout the ranks, supervisors also reported taking appropriate action with their officers when use of force was found to be problematic, including counseling officers, initiating referrals to their chain of command,” including making note of problems in officer-performance reviews and referring cases that appear to violate policy to the Office of Professional Accountability, Bobb wrote.

-Bobb said he also is waiting for new data on the oversight of so-called investigatory “Terry” stops of people suspected of criminal activity.
+Bobb said he also is waiting for new data on the oversight of stops of people suspected of criminal activity.
 The U.S. Attorney’s Office, even before the investigation leading to the consent decree, had raised concerns that Seattle officers were not following the law when it came to stopping and questioning people.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.